JuliaAI/Imbalance.jl/README.md

 All methods are considered static transforms and hence, no `fit` is required.

 ### 🏓 Table Transforms Interface
 This interface operates on single tables.
-It thereby assumes that `y` is one of the columns involved.
+It thereby assumes that the target `y` is one of the columns involved.
 Thus, it follows a similar pattern to the `MLJ` interface except that the index of `y` is a required argument while instantiating the model and the data to be transformed is only one table `Xy`.
 ```julia
 using Imbalance
 using TableTransforms